 My brain and eyes get into a spat a moment later when they can’t reconcile what is right in front of me on the opposite side of the creek.
 I do a double-take.
 Maybe my contacts are fuzzy.

-I see a goose nesting on … a slightly hollowed-top tree stump that’s maybe 18 inches off the ground.
+I see a goose nesting on … a slightly hollowed-out tree stump that’s maybe 18 inches off the ground.
 Not sitting, not resting.

 She stands up for a second, shakes her booty, and nuzzles two and perhaps three eggs.
 Over easy, they go, then drop deep enough into the trunk that I can’t see them anymore.